who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 This is what a "run" directory looks like when you let the sequencer take care of data processing.

 You will notice that **.fast5** and **.fastq** files have been automatically separated into **pass** and **fail** directories.

-There is also a "report.pdf" which the sequencer prints off, however the R script we used before gives us much more information (feel free to take a look though!).

 Lets produce the report for this run now.
 Open up the **config.yaml** file and comment out the first two lines (add a '#' at the beginning) and uncomment lines 3 and 4.